 The city of Bilbao is a gift from the Nervión River.
 The sources of the Nervión are located in Álava, in the Basque Country.
 Just a few kilometers from the sources the small river reaches the edges of the mountain range and falls into a steep canyon, creating an amazing waterfall.

-This waterfall, the highest in the Iberian peninsula with a total height of 222 mt, is surrounded by mountains, incredible forests and other fantastic waterfalls only 40 minutes away from Bilbao.
+This waterfall, the highest in the Iberian peninsula with a total height of 222 mt, is surrounded by mountains, incredible forests and other fantastic waterfalls.
+And it´s only 40 minutes away from Bilbao.

 The development of Bilbao and its metropolitan area have been determined by the Nervión river.
-The fascinating history of this region of the Basque Country could be discovered just by following along the river’s course and the starting point is one of the most beautiful places in all the Basque lands for any nature lovers.
+You can discover the fascinating history of this region of the Basque Country just by following along the river’s course and the starting point is one of the most beautiful places in all the Basque lands for any nature lovers.

 The main source of the Nervion river is the awesome “Salto del Nervión”.
 It’s an extraordinary waterfall that has created a beautiful canyon from the neighboring plateau of Castilla, running down to the Green Valleys of the Basque Country.
 A real watershed, where all the waters collect on the way down the river and then flow into the Bay of Biscay.
 This site is a definite “must see” for all visitors.